MabezDev/blog/content/blog/posts/esp-rust-ecosystem.md

 ## What's next?

-* I'd love to see more contributors, as it's easier than ever to contribute, both HAL's are in a good spot to pick a hardware feature and implement it in Rust!
+* I'd love to see more contributors as it's easier than ever to contribute if you are familiar with Rust or embedded; both HAL's are in a good spot to pick a hardware feature and implement it in Rust!
-* Myself and [@arjanmels](https://github.com/arjanmels) are looking [at WiFi/Bluetooth support](https://github.com/esp-rs/esp32-wifi), but haven't had much luck so far.
+* Myself and [@arjanmels](https://github.com/arjanmels) are looking [at WiFi/Bluetooth support](https://github.com/esp-rs/esp32-wifi) for the ESP32, but haven't had much luck so far.
 * At some point I'd like to start looking into integrating with an existing Rust RTOS, perhaps [tockos](https://www.tockos.org/) or [rtic](https://rtic.rs/0.5/book/en/).

 At this point I'd like to say a big thank you to all the contributors who have helped along the way so far!